 Abstract

 This Core Experiment (CE) investigates the proposed modifications to the binary arithmetic coding engine for the next video coding standard effort by the JVET.
-The experiments conducted in this CE address different aspects of the entropy coding engine design, including the probability estimation, the engine state derivation, and the context model parameterization and initialization.
+The experiments conducted in this CE address different aspects of the entropy coding engine design, including the probability estimation and parameterization, the derivation of the sub-interval range for the LPS, and the context model initialization.
 Compression efficiency, memory requirement, and computational complexity are addressed in this CE with the latter being either by experimental results or by calculations.

 Introduction

 The proposed modifications to the CABAC engine target different aspects of the design.
 This Core Experiment (CE) categorizes the techniques into three sub-categories when possible.
 The main category includes proposals that include modifications to almost all aspect of the engine.
-The first category, Subset A, comprises of modifications to the probability estimation.
-The second category, Subset B, includes changes to the engine state derivation, whereas the third category, Subset C, addresses modifications to the context model initialization and parameterization.
+The first category, Subset A, comprises of modifications to the probability estimation and its parameterization only.
+The second category, Subset B, includes changes to the derivation of the sub-interval range for the LPS, whereas the third category, Subset C, addresses modifications to the context model initialization.
 Note that the used categorization approach is in terms of best-effort.